-I can’t speak for everyone in the adoption triad, but as a birth mother, I know all about guilt from placing my son for adoption.
+I can’t speak for everyone in the adoption triad, but as a birth mother, I know all about guilt in adoption from placing my son.
 There is a myriad of reasons I’ve felt guilt, from not knowing his favorite movie, to wondering if he’s going to feel that I didn’t want him.
 The guilt I’ve felt spans from the little things to huge, life changing things.
 It also doesn’t go away just because the placement process is over.
 As time goes on, as my son grows, and as I introduce more people into my life, I constantly feel new waves of guilt all the time.
 It all stems from knowing my decisions don’t just have an effect on me; they alter the lives of everyone close to me.
 The good news is there are so many ways to cope.
 Every horrible pit in your stomach can be dispelled if you so allow.

 The most obvious form of guilt I’ve felt is towards my son.
 There are times when I feel I’ve abandoned him; I’ve opened up reasons for him to feel unwanted.
 Every ounce of logic tells me that is the exact opposite from the truth, but knowing he could think that about me makes me feel terrible.
 To combat my guilt, I do my part in maintaining a wide open adoption and spending time with him when I can.
 It’s not always easy with work, school, and my small family to care for, but if I want to alleviate the guilt and make sure my son never feels that I didn’t want him, I need to personally remind him by giving of my time and love.